cgre-aachen/gemgis_data/README.md

 ## Target Audience

 The tutorials provided in this repository aim at enabling students who want to become familiar with structural geological modeling in GemPy to have a smooth start.
 Further, the tutorials serve as aids for researchers to set up and parametrize their structural geological models properly.
-Lectures are encouraged to use and adapt the provided tutorials for their own Python and Structural Geological Modeling classes.
+Lecturers are encouraged to use and adapt the provided tutorials for their own Python and Structural Geological Modeling classes.

 ## Dependencies